11 Jan 2016

 French Involvement in the Hong Kong Economy

 France has a substantial investment in Hong Kong.
-The total stock of direct investment amounted to US$6.7 billion (or HK$52.3 billion) as at the end of 2011.
+The total stock of direct investment amounted to US$6.0 billion (or HK$46.2 billion) as at the end of 2014.

-Over 600 French companies are operating in Hong Kong, including BNP Paribas, Credit Lyonnais, Credit Agricole and AXA (banking and finance), LVMH Asia Pacific Ltd and Parfums Christian Dior Far East (trading/distribution), Air France (transport), Agence France-Presse and Maya Press (media), BSO Network Solutions and TheTMSway (information and communications technology), Maltem (IT consultancy), Gameloft (video game publisher), and L'Occitane and DESSANGE Paris (beauty care).
+Over 600 French companies are operating in Hong Kong, including BNP Paribas, Credit Lyonnais, Credit Agricole and AXA (banking and finance), LVMH Asia Pacific Ltd and Parfums Christian Dior Far East (trading/distribution), Renault (automobile), Air France (transport), Agence France-Presse, Maya Press, COTE Magazine (media), BSO Network Solutions and TheTMSway (information and communications technology), Maltem, Freelog, Digitalin and BuyMeDesign (business planning and consultancy), Gameloft (video game publisher), Caudalie, L'Occitane and DESSANGE Paris (beauty care), Paul Lafayet (French pastry and desserts), Christofle (silverware), Qeelin (jewellery), The Chinese Timekeeper (timepieces), Bacchus & Century, Baron Edmond de Rothschild Group and Pont des Arts (wine).

-As at 1 June 2012, there were 62 French companies with regional headquarters in Hong Kong, while another 114 had regional offices here.
-Reflecting France’s diverse activities, there were 3,660 French nationals resided in Hong Kong as at the end of June 2012.
+As of June 2015, there were 67 French companies with regional headquarters in Hong Kong, while another 105 had regional offices here.
+Reflecting France’s diverse activities, there were 2,750 French nationals resided in Hong Kong as at the end of 2015.